fellesverkstedet/documentation/README.md

 * Include some documentation items as part of the workshop rental agreement that users have.
 A minimum could be couple of pictures, and 5-10 lines of description text.
 If we ask people to use the docstation to do this before they leave, less likely to get forgotten.
-Possible workflows: Send an email to `documentation@fellesverkstedet.no`, or put images+text in a specific folder.
+Possible workflows: Send an email to `documentation@fellesverkstedet.no`, or put images+text in a specific folder?
 Automatically extracts the content, builds a webpage and publishes it (possibly not indexed by default?).
 Users can enter their own email, and will then be sent a (view) link to the webpage, and an edit-link in case they want to add more information later.
 Like picture of the piece in its natural habitat.